 top of page

-Yali Szulanski
+Rabbi Yali Szulanski

 Bio

-Yali has taught in classrooms across the United States, as well as in Israel, Haiti, Singapore, and the United Kingdom.
-She creates inclusive, dynamic spaces for individuals navigating both the subtle and significant transitions of life.
-Yali holds a Master’s in Psychology and Education from Teachers College, Columbia University, and is completing her rabbinic ordination through Yeshivat Maharat.
+Rabbi Yali has taught and facilitated programs across the United States, Israel, Haiti, Singapore, and the United Kingdom.
+She holds a Master’s in Psychology and Education from Teachers College, Columbia University, and received rabbinic ordination from Yeshivat Maharat.

 kinneret.JPG